PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 /// Publishes, as a broadcast to all the event bus service paths, an event containing a versioned message.
 /// </summary>
 /// <param name="eventBus">The event bus.</param>
-private static void BroadcastVersionedMessageEvent(IEventBus eventBus) {
+private static void BroadcastVersionedMessageEvent(IEventBusService eventBus) {
     string myMessage = "Hack the planet!";